 Fondly referred to as “Robbo” by the locals, the town of Robertson was once famous for its cheese industry thanks to the availability of lush pasture for beef and dairy farming.
 Unfortunately, despite boasting lush pasture, the village was unsuccessful in producing fresh milk because it was located far away from the main markets in Sydney.
 As a result, the production of cheese and butter was the most viable venture at the time.

 However, as a result of the rich soil and reliable rainfall, the villagers began to explore other agricultural opportunities.
 This led to the rise of potato farming in the region.

 Even after the discovery potato farming, the local farmers faced yet another challenge; the village of Robertson was not so popular beyond its borders.
 It was necessary to come up with a creative way to showcase the potato-growing industry to the rest of Australia, and hopefully, the world.
 This very reason is what led to the construction of the Big Potato sculpture.

 The Big Potato is one of the many attractions in Robertson, and arguably the most popular.
 It was built in 1977 by a local potato farmer named Jim Mauger.

 How big is the Big Potato in NSW?

 This gigantic potato monument is located off the Illawarra Highway.
-It measures approximately 10 metres in length and four meters in width.
+It measures approximately 10 metres in length and 4 metres in width.